 2. St. Kitts and Nevis

 St. Kitts and Nevis is one of the most established CBI programs.
 It is known for its strong passport, stable government, and calming island lifestyle.
-The St. Kitts and Nevis CBI program grants visa-free access to over 150 countries, including key European and Asian nations, making it a great choice for global mobility.
+The St. Kitts and Nevis Citizenship by Investment program grants visa-free access to over 150 countries, including European and Asian nations, making it a great choice for global mobility.

 Investment options include: